 As a rule of thumb, if BGA is not responsive enough, you shouldn't engage yourself into a game because there is a risk for you to get clock penalties.

-I got issue with a specific player: how does the moderation works?
+I have an issue with a specific player: how does moderation work?

 You should read Moderation and grades page.

 I'm a software developer.
 What can I do?